-RFID and other high power SRD applications may suffer interference from the services in the adjacent bands (GSM MS Tx below 915 MHz and GSM-R BS Tx above 921 MHz) if used in close proximity.
+RFID and other high power SRD applications may suffer interference from services in the adjacent bands (GSM MS Tx below 915 MHz and GSM-R BS Tx above 921 MHz as well as interference from ER-GSM BS Tx if used in close proximity.
 The proposed sharing studies should also investigate acceptable conditions and minimum separation distances in combination with appropriate receiver parameters for RFID and other high power SRDs.

-Existing ERC/ECC Reports [i.22], [i.23], [i.24], [i.25], [i.26], [i.27], [i.28], [i.29] contain technical information that should be used for conducting the necessary studies.
+Existing ERC/ECC Reports [i.22], [i.23], [i.24], [i.25], [i.26], [i.27], [i.28] and [i.29] contain technical information that should be used for conducting the necessary studies.
+Consideration on extension of the band for GSM-R were summarized by ECC WGSE in document [i.44].